SiliconLabs/wisun-br-linux/README.md

 like `wsbrd_cli` and the web GUI that rely on this D-Bus API are affected by this limitation.

+## I Observe Strange Behavior Upon Restart

+When `wsbrd` restarts, it loses its neighbor cache and its RPL routes.
+However, the nodes may continue to use the data they have in their cache.
+Thus, the network information can be asymmetric: Nodes may be able to reach the Border Router while the Border Router cannot reach the Nodes.
+Normal behavior should restored once route timeouts get triggered on the Nodes, which might take 1 hour or more.

+In addition, on restart, `wsbrd` looses the mapping between the EUI-64 and the GUA.
+Since this mapping is used in order to expose node information via D-Bus, some data will inevitably be missing.
+This issue does not impact the Wi-SUN network by itself.
+However, all the visualisation tools are impacted.
+The normal behavior may be restored when nodes execute a DHCPv6 procedure again.
+However the DHCP lease time can be infinite and this event may never happen.

 ## I Have Issues when Trying to Send UDP Data

 Path MTU Discovery works as expected on the Wi-SUN network.
 The Border Router